Daniel J. Smith

 Daniel James Smith

-I was educated in the US (Ph.D., Penn State) and the UK (M.A., Continental Philosophy; B.A., Politics, Philosophy, and Economics, The University of Warwick), and joined the department in 2018.
-I specialise in Kant and German idealism and contemporary continental philosophy.
-Most of my recent research focuses on the history of philosophy in some form: sometimes I practice it, sometimes I theorise about it (often with the help of continental philosophers), and sometimes I explore its relationship to other fields, especially the life sciences.
-My work has appeared or is scheduled to appear in such journals as the European Journal of Philosophy, Research in Phenomenology, Kant-Studien, the European Journal of Psychoanalysis, Foucault Studies, and Critical Philosophy of Race.
+I was educated in the US (Ph.D., Penn State) and the UK (M.A., B.A.
+Warwick), and joined the department in 2018.
+I have two main areas of research: German idealism (especially Kant and Schelling), and contemporary continental philosophy (especially Foucault).
+Much of my recent research has been about the history of philosophy in some form: sometimes I practice it, sometimes I theorize about it with the help of continental philosophers, and sometimes I explore its relation to other fields like history and the life sciences.
+I also have research interests in contemporary political philosophies in a global perspective and critical philosophy of race.

 At the moment, I am engaged in the following research projects: